 Meeker, S. and R. (1998a).
 The Changewater Murders: A True Historical Account.
 Budd Lake: Legacy, of America.

 Meeker, S. and R. (1998b).
 The Changewater Murders: Case Closed.
 Budd Lake: Legacy, of America.

 Eddie Gaedel’s famous at-bat is a piece of baseball lore that is so well-known that even a non-participant like me has heard the story.
 The details of the story were derived from the reference below.

 Cellania, M. (2011).
 The Strangest At-Bat in History.
 Retrieved from http://www.neatorama.com/2011/08/19/the-strangest-at-bat-in-history/

 Additional characters that can be found hiking on the AT are best described in the citation that follows.

 Wallace, M. (2015).
 The 10 Hikers You Meet on the Appalachian Trail.
 Retrieved from http://appalachiantrials.com/the-10-hikers-you-meet-on-the-appalachian-trail/

 Search and Rescue

 While many of the locations described are real, no actual case histories of searches are used in Soul Search.
 The descriptions of the searches are drawn from my imagination and conglomerations of personal experiences, as well as stories related to me by SAR friends.
-As part of the search community, I am committed to protecting the privacy of the missing and their families.
-Zackie (true name Zackie-O), Merlin and Simber are real search dogs and are included in the story with the permission of the handlers.
-All of these canines serve the Search and Rescue Teams of Warren County.
+Having been part of the search community for over 10 years, I am committed to protecting the privacy of the missing and their families.
+Zackie (true name Zackie-O), Merlin, and Simber were real search dogs and are included in the story with the permission of the handlers.
+All of these canines served the Search and Rescue Teams of Warren County.
 Their appearances and personalities were depicted as accurately as I could manage.
 Their handlers in the story are completely fictitious.
 Type your paragraph here.